WebexCC/webexcc.github.io/_pages/Pebble.md

 ## Current Date and Time

-Return the current date and time.
+Return the current date and time with a custom WxCC function.

 <!-- {%raw%} -->